-- 4.1 The council may hold a public forum as part of its meeting process for the council.
-The purpose of the public forum is to: - hear oral submissions from members of the public on items of business to be considered at the meeting, - acknowledge receipt of written submissions from members of the public on items of business to be considered at the meeting, - table petitions, - receive or make special presentations to or from members of the community or organisations, at the invitation of the GM, and - table responses to Questions on Notice from the public on any issue relating to the Council's legislative responsibilities and activities.
-Public forums may also be held at extraordinary council meetings and meetings of committees of the council. - 4.2 Public forums may be held by audio-visual link. - 4.3 Public forums are to be chaired by the Mayor or their nominee. - 4.4 To speak at a public forum, a person must first make an application to the council in the approved form.
-Applications to speak at the public forum must be received by the General Manager or their delegate prior to the commencement of the meeting at which the public forum is to be held and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the recommendation in the business paper.
-No materials are able to be circulated to Councillors to support a speech during the public forum. - 4.5 A person may apply to speak on more than one item of business on the agenda of the council meeting. - 4.6 Speakers who have registered to speak at the public forum via audio-visual link will be heard before those who have registered to speak in-person in the Chambers.
-Speakers will be heard in order of agenda item number.
-If multiple speakers register to speak on the same agenda item, they will be heard in chronological order of registration.
+- 4.1 The council will hold a public forum as part of its meeting process for the council.
+The purpose of the Public Forum is to: - hear oral submissions from members of the public on items of business to be considered at the meeting, - the tabling of petitions and - the tabling of Questions on Notice from the public on any issue relating to the Council's legislative responsibilities and activities.
+Public forums may also be held at extraordinary council meetings and meetings of committees of the council. - 4.2 Public forums are to be chaired by the mayor or their nominee. - 4.3 To speak at a public forum, a person must first make an application to the council in the approved form.
+Applications to speak at the public forum must be made prior to the commencement of the Public Forum with the Clerk of the Chamber.
+Speakers must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item. - 4.4 A person may apply to speak on more than one of the items of business on the agenda of the council meeting, but must do so within the allocated time limit as set by this code. - 4.5 Legal representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum. - 4.11 The chair of the meeting is to determine the order of speakers at the public forum. - 4.12 Each speaker will be allowed 3 (three) minutes to address the council with the chairperson having the discretion to extend up to a maximum of a further 2 (two) minutes.